RustyRoboticsBV/TilesetBuilder/README.md

 ## Planned Features
 In order of priority:
-- Tileset generation (with a default terrain and physics shape setup included).
 - [Better Terrain](https://github.com/Portponky/better-terrain) terrain generation, as Godot 4's terrain system does not support slope autotiling.
 - 1-by-2 slopes.
 - 2-by-1 slopes.